gozingdown/django-project/README.md

 2. Session model
 3. request.session in a view

+[1] You can modiy a session like this: request.session['xx']='yy'

+Note for this case, where Session is NOT modified, because this alters request.session['foo'] instead of request.session.

+request.session['foo']['bar'] = 'baz'

-But you cannot modify session data via Session model.
+[2] But you cannot modify session data via Session model.
 Unless you overwrite the session.session_data field, which is actually encoded.

 If via Session model, you can only access session data via get_decoded().

-You can access (udpdate) session out side a view via SessionStore.
+[3] You can access (udpdate) session out side a view via SessionStore.
 Access SessionStore as dict.